Plants for Shade

 euonymus

-This combination lifts a shady corner: Euonymus makes a bright splash of colour in shady areas teamed with Aquilegia and yellow scented Rhododendron luteum
+This combination lifts a shady corner: Euonymus makes a bright splash of colour in light shade areas teamed with Aquilegia and yellow scented Rhododendron luteum

 Snowdrop

-Snowdrops are another woodland plant and so happy to grow in partial shade.
+Snowdrops are another woodland plant and suitable for in partial shade.
 They are also suitable for planting under trees and shrubs.
-Once established trouble free.
+Once established, trouble free.

 Climbing hydrangea

-The Climbing hydrangea is a lovely self clinging deciduous plant which flowers in the spring and is very happy in semi shade.
+The Climbing hydrangea is a lovely self clinging deciduous plant which flowers in the spring and will grow in semi shade.
 It is easy to grow and quite vigorous.

 Hedera common ivy